danbz/aesthetic-programming/1-gettingstarted/Readme.md

 2. Try to create a folder called 'libraries' under 'myFirstSketch'
 3. Drag the three p5 libraries into the folder
 4. Change the relative path of the three js libraries in index.html
+5. Change the title in the HTML file (line 6)
-5. Can you run the program so that you can see the same screen as Figure 6 on a web browser?
+5. Can you run the program so that you can see almost the same screen as Figure 6 on a web browser?

 <img src="ch1_7.png" width="500"> <br>
 *Figure 7: My first program 1.1*

 This exerise is to get you to familar with the path and local directory so as to know that running a sketch on a web browser requires to load the right path of the javascript libraries.
 As the book progress, you are also free to create your own folder name and rename the file like sketch.js as you wish.

+You may also try to change the parameters of the numbers to get a sense of how things work, but this will be explained in the next section.

 ## 1.3 not Hello World
 - syntax explained e.g canvas, background color and ellipses